We Go Up (Babymonster EP): Background and release

 On May 26, 2025, YG Entertainment announced that Babymonster would release their second extended play on October 1, with a pre-release single, "Hot Sauce", set be released on July 1 and another set for release in September.
 However, on August 18, YG Entertainment founder Yang Hyun-suk detailed that Babymonster's second EP We Go Up would now be released a week later, on October 10, to avoid conflicting with the Chuseok holiday.
 He also revealed that "Hot Sauce" would no longer be included in the EP, and revealed the track titles.
 On September 12, it was revealed that member Rami had not participated in the recording of the EP due to a hiatus related to ongoing health issues, and the group would continue promotions as six members.
 The EP's track listing was revealed on September 23.
 The EP was released alongside the music video for the title track on October 10.
 An exclusive performance video for the title track was released on October 14.
+Music videos for the b-side tracks "Psycho" and "Supa Dupa Luv" were released on November 19 and December 19, respectively.